 But if the weather is nice enough, I prefer to dine al fresco.

-Our next Animal Kingdom Lodge restaurant is the Uzima Springs pool bar.
+Our next Animal Kingdom Lodge restaurant is the pool bar.
 While it’s not a formal dining option, I felt it necessary to mention it.

 Here is their menu.

 A cast member suggested I try the Lava Smoothie.
-It’s listed on the menu and consists of raspberry puree blended with flavors of coconut and pineapple.
+The smoothie consists of raspberry puree blended with flavors of coconut and pineapple.
 It’s a refreshing sweet treat on a hot day.
 Warning, though, it is super sweet.

-We’ll start with Boma, which is predominately a buffet that serves an extended breakfast and dinner service.
+We’ll start with Boma, a buffet that serves an extended breakfast and dinner service.
 They are usually closed during traditional lunch service to change over for the evening.

-I don’t normally care for buffets, in general.
-But there are a few Disney World dining exceptions.
+I don’t usually care for buffets, in general.
+But there are a few exceptions.
 Boma is one of them.
-The others are the California Grill Brunch (review) and when the buffet is available at the Ale and Compass breakfast service (review).

 Boma is semi-open to the lower level of the lobby.
-However, it’s a fairly private setup.
-There’s no distraction from the lobby, except when some of the African drummers march through the area.
+However, it has a reasonably private restaurant.
+So there’s no distraction from the opening, except when the African drummers march through the area.